 The Property Crime Index includes the offenses of burglary, larceny-theft, motor vehicle theft, and arson.

 [Text only] [Excel file]

-- The Property Crime Index arrest rates in 2010 were at their lowest level in 31 years for white, American Indian, and Asian youth, while the rate for black youth in 2010 was just 2% above its 2006 low point.
+- The Property Crime Index arrest rates in 2011 were at their lowest level in 32 years for all race groups.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available:

 Adapted from Puzzanchera, C. (2013).
 Juvenile Arrests 2011